postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 1. Set **Save requests to** to **History** to store requests in the History sidebar panel.
 You can also select a collection from the list and save the requests there.<br/><br/>
     [![proxy settings modal](https://assets.postman.com/postman-docs/Interceptor-Proxy1-aa.jpeg)](https://assets.postman.com/postman-docs/Interceptor-Proxy1-aa.jpeg)
 1. Select **Save responses** to also save each request's responses.
 They will be saved alongside the requests in the same collection or history.
 1. By default, requests and responses will be saved chronologically.
-You can also store them grouped by domain name, endpoints, or both.
+If you save them to a collection, you can also store them grouped by domain name, endpoints, or both.
 Under **Organize requests by**, select **Domain name**, **Endpoints**, or both.
 1. There are additional filters you can use to limit the requests and responses captured.
 You can do the following:
     * Exclude requests with image, JS, or CSS responses.
     * Only capture URLs containing a string or a regular expression.